harrison314/SlovakEidSignTool/README.md

 # Slovak eID Sign Tool
-_Slovak eID Sign Tool_ is tool for listing certificates from Slovak eID card, signing PDF documents with CAdES signature or signing file (.txt, .pdf, .png,...) to _eIDAS CAdES-BASELINE-B ASiC-E_ container (.asice file).
+_Slovak eID Sign Tool_ is tool for listing certificates from Slovak eID card, signing PDF documents with PAdES signature or signing file (.txt, .pdf, .png,...) to _eIDAS CAdES-BASELINE-B ASiC-E_ container (.asice file).

 This project aim to education [PKCS#11 standard](https://www.cryptsoft.com/pkcs11doc/STANDARD/pkcs-11v2-20.pdf) and document signing using _Slovak eID_.

-_SlovakEidSignTool_ is example project for signing PDFs using Slovak eID (eID with _EP / KEP_), designed for learning.
+_SlovakEidSignTool_ is example project for signing documents using Slovak eID (eID with _EP / KEP_), designed for education.

 Used:
 * .Net Core 3.1 - multi-platform,